AlexanderSaykov/ETL/README.md

 2.1 AggregationEKP30Test

 Here are tests for EKP process.
 First test is called main app test and it just start main app with arguments.
-Next tests check that all filters and aggrigations works correct.
-We know for sure that transactions with certain masks should pass all filters and aggrigations and stays in final dataframe.
-We crating a case class which represent one tax transaction and performing transform operation on it.
+Next tests check that all filters and aggregations works correct.
+We know for sure that transactions with certain masks should pass all filters and aggregations and stays in final dataframe.
+We crate a case class which represent one tax transaction and performing transform operation on it.
 We check all combinations of masks.
 If we get empty dataframe after ETL process it means that test is failed.